rcmschiavi/blog/_posts/2025-03-02-playing_tailwind.md

 What came first?
 The back or the front end?
 I'm not sure, but I could not find a way to publish my posts without building my own layout.

 Something like that.
 I'm not a big fan of frontend development.
-I always procrastinated learning and kept using the HTML and CSS syntax I memorized.
+I always procrastinated learning and did not used for many days the HTML and CSS syntax I memorized.
 With that excuse presented, there are the two steps used for creating this layout:
 - [Galileo AI](https://www.usegalileo.ai/explore) - Asked for a simple template with my specifications.
 - Copilot - Asked for help with tailwind changes.